btmannin5132/CCGLorcana/README.md

 4. Select `Add directly to` and have `hand` selected

 #### For selecting cards:

 After a pack is slected, and all players have cards in their hand from a pack:

-5. Each player moves one card from their hand to their `sideboard`
+1. Each player moves one card from their hand to their `sideboard`
-6. Make sure everyone is in their `hand` location
+2. Make sure everyone is in their `hand` location
-7. The host then uses `/exchangeclockwise` or `/exchangecounterclockwise` to rotate the hand cards to the next player
+3. The host then uses `/exchangeclockwise` or `/exchangecounterclockwise` to rotate the hand cards to the next player

-Repeat steps 1-7 for as many packs used in the draft.
+Repeat above steps for as many packs used in the draft.

-#### Making a Deck
+#### Making a Deck:

 After all cards have been moved to the players' decks:
-8. All players move to their `sideboard` location
+1. All players move to their `sideboard` location
-9. Use the command `/copyzonetocardpool` to copy all cards in sideboard to their card pool in the deck editor
+2. Use the command `/copyzonetocardpool` to copy all cards in sideboard to their card pool in the deck editor
-10. Go over to the `Deck Editor` to make your deck with the provided cards in the card pool
+3. Go over to the `Deck Editor` to make your deck with the provided cards in the card pool
-11. If you every over-select a card, the `verify deck` button on the bottom will turn red, meaning that your deck and the pool do not match.
+4. If you every over-select a card, the `verify deck` button on the bottom will turn red, meaning that your deck and the pool do not match.
 Selecting the `verify deck` button will remove any cards (or count of cards) to make the deck above compatible with the pool.
-12. After the deck is made, select `Load Entire Deck to You` in the middle of the deck editor.
+5. After the deck is made, select `Load Entire Deck to You` in the middle of the deck editor.
-13. The deck will be loaded to your deck in the main game area, and you are ready to play your drafted deck!
+6. The deck will be loaded to your deck in the main game area, and you are ready to play your drafted deck!